 The Roman Catholic Church in Hong Kong was established as a mission prefecture in 1841 and became a diocese in 1946.
-According to the Catholic Diocese of Hong Kong, there are about 399,000 Catholics served by 292 priests, 69 brothers and 449 sisters in 52 parishes, comprising 40 churches, 33 chapels and 27 halls for religious services conducted in Cantonese; three-fifths of the parishes also provide services in English and, in some cases, Tagalog, the Filipino language.
+The Catholic Diocese of Hong Kong calculates there are about 403,000 Catholics served by 285 priests, 68 brothers and 441 sisters in 52 parishes, comprising 40 churches, 33 chapels and 27 halls for religious services conducted in Cantonese; three-fifths of the parishes also provide services in English and, in some cases, Tagalog, the Filipino language.
 The diocese has its own administrative structure while maintaining close links with the Pope and other Catholic communities round the world.

-Through the assistance of the Catholic Education Office, 248 Catholic schools and kindergartens impart education to about 147,470 pupils.
+Through the assistance of the Catholic Education Office, 250 Catholic schools and kindergartens impart education to 148,186 pupils.
 Caritas-Hong Kong is the diocese's official social welfare arm, offering services to Catholics and non-Catholics alike.
-It provides medical and social services to at least six hospitals, 13 clinics, 41 social and family service centres, 23 hostels,

-19 homes for the aged, 30 rehabilitation service centres and many self-help clubs and associations.
+It provides medical and social services to at least six hospitals, 13 clinics, 42 social and family service centres, 23 hostels, 19 homes for the aged, 35 rehabilitation service centres and many self-help clubs and associations.
 The diocese publishes two weekly newspapers: Kung Kao Po and the Sunday Examiner.
 Its Diocesan Audio-Visual Centre produces cultural and educational programmes for television broadcasting and DVD production.